danmidwood/mutacache/README.md

 ##### A cache for mutable javascript data structures.

-Do you want to cache an object and then mutate it without affecting the cache?
+Do you want to cache an object and then mutate it without affecting the cached representation?
 Yes?
 Then this is the cache for you.

 ## The Problem